Procedure TL;DR

 Forward Grouping

-• Identifies antigens on red blood cells (RBCs): RBCs are tested with antisera containing known antibodies (anti-A, anti-B, and anti-Rh).
-If an antigen on an RBC encounters its corresponding antibody, agglutination occurs, confirming the presence of that antigen.
+- Identifies antigens on red blood cells (RBCs): RBCs are tested with antisera containing known antibodies (anti-A, anti-B, and anti-Rh).
+If an antigen on an RBC encounters its corresponding antibody, agglutination occurs, confirming the presence of that antigen in the blood group typing.

-• Direct testing: This confirms what antigens are present on the RBC surface, which directly determines the blood type.
+- Direct testing: This confirms what antigens are present on the RBC surface, which directly determines the blood group typing.

 Reverse Grouping